DunZzzz/GlobalGameJam2019/README.md

 # GlobalGameJam2019
-Theme was home which also translate to fire in french
+Theme was home which also translate to fire in french (Foyer).

 ## Installation